jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_component_status.md

 ---
 title: Status
 summary: "The condition of the Unix Server.
 Green indicates that no alarms have been raised.
 Yellow and red indicate that Oracle has raised an alarm."
-sidebar: c_unix_sidebar
+sidebar: c_linux_sidebar
-permalink: unix_component_status.html
+permalink: linux_component_status.html
-folder: ConnectUnix
+folder: ConnectLinux
 ---